companion256/WordOfTheDayBot/README.md

 Within this directory, a configuration file named `config.json` is read.
 If this file does not exist, one will be created using the `sample-config.json`.

 The server configuration file is divided into a few key sections.
-One for each of Nostr, Bitcoin, and Matchon

 ### Nostr Config